ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 python3 -m pytest lab03.py -k isNumber
 ```

-Then test your code by submitting to Gradescope
+Then test your code by submitting to Gradescope.

-# Step 12: See perfect score on Gradescope; profit.
+# Step 11: See perfect score on Gradescope; profit.

 At this point, you should see that you have a perfect 100 points on Gradescope, and
 you are finished with the lab!